 Stanford is in the heart of Silicon Valley, which is an expensive region.
 Many postdocs live in cities near Stanford and along the Caltrain corridor.
 Postdocs considering offers of appointment should consider the cost of living in this area.

 The minimum funding levels (there are no maximums) for postdoctoral scholars at Stanford are perhaps the highest in the country for trainees, and they are designed to support a stipend-level income for a single trainee.
 Postdocs should consider one-time costs and ongoing needs, such as the cost of relocation, rent, transportation, childcare, if spouse is eligible to work, etc., when evaluating offers.
+Please note that while some faculty are able to reimburse relocation expenses, not all have the funds to do so.

 Cost of Living Calculators for Silicon Valley (San Jose) and San Francisco: